-The sprinting game produces efficient equilibria because the penalty for non-cooperative behavior is triggering a power emergency.
-In the sprinting architecture, recovery is relatively inexpensive as batteries recharge and normal system operation resumes in ten epochs or less.
+The sprinting game produces efficient equilibria because the penalty for noncooperative behavior is triggering a power emergency.
+In the sprinting architecture, recovery is relatively inexpensive as batteries recharge and normal system operation resumes in 10 epochs or fewer.
 However, higher penalties for non-cooperative behavior would degrade the game's performance from equilibrium strategies.
 Figure 12 shows how efficiency falls as recovery from power emergencies become increasingly expensive.
 Recall that p_r is the probability an agent in recovery stays in that state.

 Prisoner's Dilemma.
-The sprinting game fails when an emergency requires indefinite recovery and p_r is one.
+The sprinting game fails when an emergency requires indefinite recovery and p_r is 1.
 In this extreme scenario, we would like the game to produce an equilibrium in which agents sprint yet avoid tripping the breaker.
 Unfortunately, the game has no equilibrium that avoids tripping the breaker and triggering indefinite recovery.
-If a strategic agent were to observe system dynamics that avoid tripping the breaker, which means $P{\rm trip}$ is zero, she would realize that other agents have set high thresholds to avoid sprints.
-Her best response would be lowering her threshold and sprinting more often.
-Others would behave similarly and drive $P{\rm trip}$ higher.
+If a strategic agent were to observe system dynamics that avoid tripping the breaker, which means P{trip} is zero, then he or she would realize that other agents have set high thresholds to avoid sprints.
+His or her best response would be to lower his or her threshold and sprint more often.
+Others would behave similarly and drive P{trip} higher.